sequenceiq/slider/src/site/markdown/manpage.md

     -O hbase.master.command version

-Hoya would would run the HBase master with the command
+Slider would would run the HBase master with the command

     hbase version start